Cool Leclerc delivers Ferrari Monza triumph

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The 21-year-old Monegasque, who dedicated his maiden win last Sunday to the memory of his late friend Anthoine Hubert, who was killed in an F2 race a day earlier, was exultant as a vast army of ‘tifosi’ in an estimated crowd of more than 150,000 celebrated deliriously.
+The 21-year-old Monegasque, who dedicated his maiden win last Sunday to his late friend Anthoine Hubert, who was killed in an F2 race a day earlier, was exultant as a vast army of ‘tifosi’ in an estimated crowd of more than 150,000 celebrated deliriously.

 Hamilton apologised to Mercedes and said his tyres “had gone off the cliff....
 I’m sorry I wasn’t able to pull it off,” he said.
 The defending five-time champion now leads his Mercedes team-mate Bottas by 63 points in the drivers’ championship.